 While we may not be able to avoid the inundating media messages, we can become empowered by identifying and recognize those churning “I’m not enough gremlins.”

 That new-found power can be freeing!
-True, it is a little scary to put our real self out there for the world to see, but when we stop worrying about how we compare to others a whole new perspective can open up to us.
-Understanding and embracing who we really are teaches us to be authentic and intentional in the way we live our life.
-It simplifies our decisions and opens new doors of creativity.
+True, it is a little scary to put our real self out there for the world to see.
+But when we stop worrying about how we compare to others a whole new perspective can open up to us.
+When we understand and embrace who we really are we learn to be authentic and intentional in the way we live our life.
+It simplifies our decisions and opens new doors for creativity.

 Comparison is the thief of joy.” -Theodore Roosevelt